 1. User segmentation and flexible rewards

-Here at Buyapowa, we power referral programmes for over 100 brands, across all kinds of industries - from beauty giants like L’Oreal to mobile networks like Three; from global superbrands like Sky and Virgin to fashion superstars like ASOS.
+Here at Buyapowa, we power referral programmes for over 100 brands, across all kinds of industries – from international beauty giants like Space NK to mobile networks like T-Mobile, via everyone from River Island to Saga.
 And, through this wealth of experience, we’ve learned that each and every programme has to be carefully tailored to suit not just one but multiple different audiences.

-The other solution is flexible rewards, something which Buyapowa clients including the leading beauty box brand, Glossybox, use to great effect.
-Instead of offering a static reward for every referral - and a fixed incentive to get friends shopping - our platform enables them to adapt their offering on a sliding scale.
-So, the greater the value of the referral (in Glossybox's case, the longer the subscription each friend takes out), the bigger the payouts on both sides.
+The other solution is flexible rewards, something which Buyapowa clients including the leading beauty box brand, The Perfume Shop, have used to great effect.
+Instead of offering a static reward for every referral – and a fixed incentive to get friends shopping – our platform enables them to adapt their offering on a sliding scale.
+So, the greater the value of the referral, the bigger the payouts on both sides.

 These are simple improvements that Airbnb could and should make to their programme.
 But, sadly, the huge investment they’ve made in building their programme from scratch – rather than leveraging an external platform which continually adds cutting-edge features – means that they’re highly unlikely to do so anytime soon.

 Airbnb are extremely proud of the feature which enables users to import their Gmail, Yahoo!
 Mail or Outlook email contacts – though, by their own admission, few people are willing to grant the digital permissions that this feature requires.
 And people are right to be hesitant about doing so.
 Ever since LinkedIn settled a multi-million dollar class-action lawsuit for spamming customers’ contacts, consumers have become increasingly reluctant to grant brands unfettered access to their friends and family’s inboxes